Tuesday, April 30, 2024

 Bah.
 Humbug.

 Reggie Bush was indeed an incredible college football player.
 He was a logical choice to win the Heisman in 2005, and he did so over some rather stiff competition.
 But that was before it was revealed that he and his family had accepted payments they were fully aware were contrary to NCAA rules.
 We’re not talking about buying the kid an unauthorized pizza, here, Gentle Reader.
-These were serious charges, and whatever Bush may say now about his innocence, it’s unlikely that USC would have put up so little resistance had they not been pretty certain that there was a fair amount of fire to accompany those flames.
+These were serious charges, and whatever Bush may say now about his innocence, it’s unlikely that USC would have put up so little resistance had they not been pretty certain that there was a fair amount of fire to accompany all that smoke.

 It’s also true that the likelihood that Bush wasn’t the only Heisman winner to have broken NCAA rules approaches ontological certainty.
 Curmie can think of at least three specific individuals whose guilt has been established to a degree that far exceeds “preponderance of evidence” and is very close to “beyond reasonable doubt” if it hasn’t crossed that threshold, as well.
 That doesn’t matter.
 It’s the equivalent of getting stopped for going 80 in a 55.
 Complaining that other cars were going just as fast isn’t going to get you out of a ticket.
 Were you speeding, and not just by a little bit?
 Yes?
 Then sit down and shut up.